-You can volunteer your time and organize for an environmental restoration in your neighborhood.
+You can volunteer your time and organize for environmental restoration in your neighbourhood.
 Have community groups coming together to clean up your locality, plant trees and even educating them.
 You can also participate in rallies whose agenda is to promote and raise issues concerning the environment.

 Adapt Your Yard

 If you have a yard, create a garden plot by planting vegetable that does not require any chemical additives.
 Practice the most natural ways of managing your garden, for example, using compost manure instead of fertilizers and mulching to retain water moisture in the soil.
 Make your yard friendly to wildlife such as birds and butterflies by planting various types of trees and flowers.

 Avoid Single-Use Products